girlscript/winter-of-contributing/Java/Varargs/Varargs_And_Ambiguity/Varargs_And_Ambiguity.md

 So the function for that is below:

 ```
-    static int sum(int a ,int b,int c)  //function to add two-variabl e a and b
+    static int sum(int a ,int b,int c,int d)  //function to add four-variable a,b,c and d
     {
         return a+b+c+d;
     }